Quphoria/SoundWeb-Control/README.md

 ### Configuring the python server

 Edit `backend/config.json`
+Copy in the secret value for the auth token HMAC from the panel config, otherwise the websocket will be unable to connect.
 Enter the ip address of the main HiQnet device to handle control messages inside the `default` node
 Add additional nodes for other HiQnet devices with their Node ID in hex as the name, DO THIS FOR EVERY SOUNDWEB DEVICE
 If you do not add all the nodes in this config file, you could cause SoundWeb devices to freeze and crash.